Are you asking yourself the following questions about water leaking or water dripping from your boiler?

 Can You Fix It Yourself?

-If you’re a trained Gas Safe engineer, you can definitely try fixing it.
+The answer is no, it is not dangerous to fix if you’re a trained Gas Safe engineer, you can definitely try fixing it.

 However, if you don’t have the skill, it’s best to call in a professional to avoid further damage.